l-khali/project_1_election_game/README.md

 The code for the iterative method can be found [here](https://github.com/l-khali/project_1_election_game/blob/main/iterative_method_functions.py).

+The results are presented as a list of lists, where each inner list contains positions of each player at equilibria.

 The code for the results for the discrete game using matrix method can be found [here](https://github.com/l-khali/project_1_election_game/blob/main/matrix_method_results.ipynb).

 The code for the results for the discrete game using iterative method can be found [here](https://github.com/l-khali/project_1_election_game/blob/main/iterative_method_results.ipynb).